mzdun/create-project/README.md

 # Create project from template
-Provides a starting point for a new project.
+A starting point for a new project.

 ![Title card](readme.png)